actionml/blog.actioml.com/personalized_search.md

 Posted by [**Pat Ferrel**](mailto:pat@actionml.com) on May 24, 2016
 # Personalized Search

 Search is about finding keywords, right?
-Well, partly, but if you stand back it's really about helping users discover products or content they would be interested in.
-What if the words users search for aren't in the text?
+Well, partly, but if you stand back it's really about helping users find things and the words they use may not even be in the text.
 How often have you spent an hour choosing different words until the search engine gave you the right result?
 Often the words you think will work&mdash;don't.
 We, app developers, are just out of luck, right?
-Not at all, with a little machine learning we can actually leverage the search terms users have used collectively, along with other signals, to make pretty good guesses at what an user is looking for.
+Not at all, with a little Machine Learning we can actually leverage the search terms users have used collectively, along with other signals, to make pretty good guesses at what a user is looking for.

 In business terms; if your customer can't find the right words to get where they want&mdash;they are frustrated and you lose a sale.
 Both are not good.
 What if I could tell you about a company that achieved 3% increase in sales by using the kind of ML I'm talking about?
 Read-on.